ElementsProject/elementsproject.github.io/elements-code-tutorial/reissuing-assets.md

 "amount": 1.00000000,
 </div>

 We can see how the "amount" section above therefore lists the net transfer of 0 (-1 +1) tokens.
-The reason why the net of this is the creation of 99 new "demoasset" is that the "reissueasset" command essentially spends from a zero balance address and so the received amount has the effect of creating 99 new "demoasset".
+The reason why the net of this is the creation of 99 new "demoasset" is that the "reissueasset" command essentially spends from a zero balance address, and so the received amount has the effect of creating 99 new "demoasset".
 The 99 new "demoasset" are basically spent into existence.
 It is worth highlighting again that in order to reissue an asset you must hold a related reissuance token.
 They must therefore be allocated wisely.

 To check that the blinding works the same for a reissuance transaction as it does for a normal transaction we can check Bob's view of Alice's reissuance transaction.
 Wait a few seconds after running the "generate" command to let Bob's node sync, then run the second and third lines: